-5 Top Weekly TSXV Stocks: Noble To Create Canada Nickel | INN
+5 Top Weekly TSXV Stocks: Noble to Create Canada Nickel | INN

 Braveheart Resources

-Canadian junior explorer Braveheart Resources is focused on exploring its recently acquired Bull River copper-gold-silver mine in the Kootenays region of British Columbia, which the company is working to restart.
+Canadian junior explorer Braveheart Resources is focused on exploring and restarting its recently acquired Bull River copper-gold-silver mine in the Kootenays region of British Columbia.

 The company posted two news updates in September.
-The first was on September 13 when it announced it would begin trading on the OTCQB venture market, and the second was on September 16 when it announced it was engaging market making services to improve the company’s liquidity on the TSXV.
+The first was on September 13, when it announced it would begin trading on the OTCQB exchange, and the second was on September 16, when it said it was engaging market-making services to improve its liquidity on the TSXV.

 Through last week, Braveheart’s share price increased by 62.5 percent to reach C$0.13 by Friday.